-The wireless network at Penn offers two levels of service in most areas: AirPennNet and AirPennNet-Guest.
+The wireless network at Penn offers three levels of service in most areas: AirPennNet, AirPennNet-Guest, and AirPennNet-Device.

 - AirPennNet for Wharton Students: More secure and robust, AirPennNet is designed to meet the connectivity needs of Wharton students.
 This level of service is available for students, faculty and staff using PennKey authentication.
 Installation and configuration instructions are listed below.